watspeed/systems-platform-security/lab2/lab2-guide.md

 # Lab 2 - Buffer Overflows

-Buffer overflow is defined as the condition in which a program attempts to write data beyond the boundary of a buffer.
+A buffer overflow is defined as the condition in which a program attempts to write data beyond the boundary of a buffer.
 This vulnerability can be used by a malicious user to alter the flow control of the program,